I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportstatechangedetected.md

 <p>If multiple flags are specified in <i>ChangedEntity</i>, the  flag with greater value will have precedence over lesser ones.</p>

-<p>A successful call to<b> StorPortStateChangeDetected</b> results in re-enumeration of the changed entity. </p>

-<p>Only one state change request can be active at any time.
-If a miniport needs to make another <b> StorPortStateChangeDetected</b> call, it should provide a <i>HwStateChange</i> callback and make another call to <b> StorPortStateChangeDetected</b> after the callback to <i>HwStateChange</i> occurs.
-If a miniport wants to indicate multiple state changes at the same time, the miniport can call <b> StorPortStateChangeDetected</b> once, with  changed entities set in <i>ChangedEntity</i> that includes all of the current state changes.</p>

-<p>If multiple flags are specified in <i>ChangedEntity</i>, the  flag with greater value will have precedence over lesser ones.</p>

 ## -requirements
 <table>
 <tr>